 Becky Colwell, general manager for SMG (the company that runs the Greek for the City of Los Angeles), combs through playbills and other ephemera inside an on-site office that's plastered with posters advertising everything from a Yankee Doodle cocktail to Duran Duran's 1982 concert.
 "We have a patron that comes a lot - he's a collector and he finds these things and he brings them to me," she says.

 Other times, they'll receive memorabilia from people who are cleaning out their parents' old items.
 We check out a schedule from 1971 that would make so many music fans drool.
 That summer, Blood, Sweat and Tears played with Thelma Houston, Roberta Flack and Quincy Jones were billed together.
 So did Smokey Robinson and the Miracles and The Four Tops.
 All artists played multi-night stints.
 The Supremes played through Fourth of July weekend.

-These days, artists are usually at the Greek for one night, though sometimes more, as in the case of Alabama Shakes in 2016 or John Legend's two sold-out shows this year.
+These days, artists are usually at the Greek for one night, though sometimes more, as in the case of John Legend's two sold-out shows earlier this year and Sam Hunt's two-night stand in August.
 Seasons at The Greek Theatre open in mid-April and run through late October, with about 70 events scheduled during this time period.

 2700 N Vermont Ave, Los Angeles